Free-Riding in Multi-Issue Decisions: Possibility and Risk of Free-Riding

-In this section, we study for which voting rules free-riding is possible and under which conditions it is safe (in the sense that it cannot lead to a decrease in the satisfaction of the free-riding voter).
-Firstly, we observe that the results for different issues do not influence each other for the utilitarian rule, hence free-riding on one issue has no effect on the outcome of other issues.
-Therefore, the utilitarian rule cannot be manipulated by (generalized) free-riding.
+We first identify a multi-issue voting rule where free-riding is not possible: the utilitarian rule.
+Observe that with the utilitarian rule the outcomes for different issues do not influence each other.
+Thus, artificially decreasing one's satisfaction brings no advantage with this rule.
+Therefore, the utilitarian rule cannot be manipulated by free-riding.